PedroSZ/Experts/README.md

 the file lineaTendencia contains the trend market indicator, and the file ea_lineaTendencia contains the Expert Advisor code.

-Its recommended not to use this EA until you have optimized it. this is only an exercise in learning MQL4 programming, so it's at your own risk if use it with real money.
+It  is recommended not to use this EA until you have optimized it. this is only an exercise in learning MQ4 programming, so it's at your own risk if usyou e it with real money.